-Victims of Crime Assistance Act 1996: Report (pdf)
+Victims of Crime Assistance Act 1996: Report (pdf and Word)

 Tabled in the Victorian Parliament on 19 September 2018, this report contained 100 detailed recommendations and proposed significant changes to the way government provides financial assistance to victims of crime.

 Dr Vivian Waller was admitted to legal practice in 1995.
 She is the Director and Managing Partner of law firm Waller Legal.
 She has 25 years experience representing survivors of institutional child sexual abuse including litigation in the Supreme Court of Victoria and the High Court of Australia.
 Dr Waller was instrumental in the Royal Commission into the Institutional Responses to Child Sexual Abuse where she represented 20 survivor witnesses in case studies inquiring into the Melbourne Response, Victorian State Wards, Yeshiva Bondi and Melbourne, Catholic Church Authorities in Ballarat and the Criminal Justice System.
 She has written submissions for the Royal Commission and appeared before the Senate Committee in relation to the establishment of the National Redress Scheme.
 Dr Waller represented, on a pro bono basis, the complainant in the criminal prosecution and appeals process in relation to allegations against Cardinal George Pell.
 She holds a Doctorate in Law from the University of Melbourne, and a Bachelor of Laws and Bachelor of Arts (Honours) from Monash University.
 Dr Waller was appointed to the Victorian Law Reform Commission in November 2020.